heki-11/gurobi-in-simulink/README.md

             By Heejin Kim (heejink@umich.edu)
 *******************************************************************

 I was so frustrated that there was no clear step-by-step guide on how to use Gurobi libraries in Simulink (for hardware implementation settings, so an M-coded S function nor MATLAB Fcn blocks would not typically work) anywhere on the Internet.
-After spending three whole days, I just created a guide myself.
+After spending three whole days, I just created a guide by myself.
 So here it is.

 **1. Pre-requisites**